 Welfare concerns are recorded in a restricted access file on the staff shared area.
 The responsibility lies with the class teacher to follow up low level concerns with parents directly e.g. head lice, tiredness, hunger and to make a note of the conversation on the log.
-The files are monitored regularly and where needs remain unmet, Julie Smith, the Family Support Worker, will follow up with parents or pass the concern to the Head Teacher or DSL for action.
+The files are monitored regularly and where needs remain unmet, Julie Smith or Tracey Cadman, Family Support Workers, will follow up with parents or pass the concern to the Head Teacher or DSL for action.